2Kelvin/Lights-Back/README.md

 This project aims to achieve these goals:

 - [x] reduce time searching for a way to reach the power company.
-- [x] act as direct portal to the power company and get help as soon as possible.
+- [x] act as a direct portal to the power company and get help as soon as possible.
 - [x] have all the power company's contacts in one place for clients to find and use responsibly.